UummProject/uumm-prototype/README.md

 I'm using the stack I'm currently familiar with.
 Thinking on a full refactor if MVP is successful (considering ClojureScript and Truffle)

-#Personal motivations
+# Personal motivations
 I found myself collaborating in projects that started with an idea and grew organically to a more serious stuff.

 Common features of these projects are:

--Lack of authority for ultimate decision making.
+- Lack of authority for ultimate decision making.
--Increase and decrease of the number of participants.
+- Increase and decrease of the number of participants.
--No clear monetization strategy or total lack of it.
+- No clear monetization strategy or total lack of it.
--Interdisciplinary  (Not only software development, harder to track collaborations).
+- Interdisciplinary  (Not only software development, harder to track collaborations).

 This translates to:
--No record of contributions, therefore no reputation systems, no incentives to keep participating.
+- No record of contributions, therefore no reputation systems, no incentives to keep participating.
--When governance is implemented in the project, earlier contributions are dismissed or not valued -Incapacity to distribute monetary gains fairly (open source project receives a donation).
+- When governance is implemented in the project, earlier contributions are dismissed or not valued
+- Incapacity to distribute monetary gains fairly (open source project receives a donation).

 With this project, I'm trying to solve some of these issues, or at least understand them deeply.